 2 TSP sea salt

 2 large roasted red peppers (from a glass jar.
-Different then tomato mixture above.)
+Different from the tomato mixture above.)

 1/2 Cup Basil, torn